Travel guide

 eSIM for Romania: coverage, GB, and prices (2026 guide)

-Traveling to Bucharest, Transylvania, or the Black Sea coast without running out of data is easier than you think: with an eSIM for Romania, you connect as soon as you land, without looking for local operator stores or paying exorbitant roaming fees.
+Traveling to Bucharest, Transylvania, or the Black Sea coast without running out of data is easier than you think: with an eSIM for Romania, you can connect as soon as you land, without looking for local operator stores or paying exorbitant roaming fees.
 In this guide, we'll tell you about real coverage, how many GB you need, and why an eSIM beats buying a physical SIM card in the country.

 Do I need an eSIM to travel to Romania?